Tyler9937/Fish-Market-Data-App/README.md

 **Interactive Web Application**

 A Dash web application has been created on Heroku servers to demonstrate the linear regression (Ordianry Least Sqaured) predictive model.
 The interactive model takes user inputs on a given fish’s vertical length, diagonal length, horizontal length, height, width and predicts a target fish weight.

+The interactive web application can be found [Here](https://fish-market-dataset-analysis.herokuapp.com/)

 # Overview of Statistical Analysis on Dataset